About Clinical Coding

 CLINICAL CODING & PUBLIC HOSPITAL FUNDING

-The ICD-10-AM codes and a number of other routinely collected variables including: age, sex, separation mode, length of stay, same-day status, admission weight for neonates and hours of mechanical ventilation are used to group the number and type of patients treated in admitted acute episodes of care, into a more manageable number of categories.
+The ICD and ICHI codes (or their national variant) and a number of other routinely collected variables including: age, sex, separation mode (whether the patient went home or to another hospital or died), length of stay, same-day status, admission weight for neonates and hours of mechanical ventilation are used to group the number and type of patients treated in admitted acute episodes of care, into a more manageable number of categories.
+Each of these categories include patient’s with similar medical conditions and similar treatments (e.g. hip replacement group includes all with a hip replacement which might be done for osteoarthritis or for a fracture.

-Each group is clinically meaningful and relates to the resources required by a hospital.
-These are known as Australian Refined Diagnosis Related Groups (AR-DRGs), an Australian admitted patient classification system.
-They are used to calculate public hospital funding on an activity basis.
+Each group is clinically meaningful and relates to the resources required by a hospital (the costs of delivering the service).
+Internationally these are known as Diagnosis Related Groups.
+In Australia they are known as Australian Refined Diagnosis Related Groups (AR-DRGs), an Australian admitted patient classification system.
+They are used to calculate public hospital funding on an activity basis and increasingly are being adopted by insurers to achieve more consistent and efficient funding methodologies

 They are also used for: